Capital punishment in Missouri: Capital crimes

-Missouri law also provides the death penalty for treason, and placing a bomb near a bus terminal.
-Statute books also provide it for aggravating kidnapping, but capital punishment for this crime is no longer constitutional since the 2008 U.S. Supreme Court case Kennedy v.
-Louisiana.

 Death row

-Male death row offenders are housed at Potosi Correctional Center (PCC), while female death row offenders are housed at Women's Eastern Reception, Diagnostic and Correctional Center (WERDCC).
+Male death row offenders are housed at the Potosi Correctional Center (PCC), while female death row offenders are housed at the Women's Eastern Reception, Diagnostic and Correctional Center (WERDCC).
 Eastern Reception, Diagnostic and Correctional Center (ERDCC) houses the State of Missouri execution chamber.

 The first person executed in the modern era was George Mercer who was executed at the Missouri State Penitentiary in Jefferson City, Missouri on January 6, 1989.
 The next 61 executions starting with Gerald Smith were done at the Potosi Correctional Center in Mineral Point, Missouri.
 Since April 2005, executions have been 25 miles east of Potosi at the Eastern Reception, Diagnostic and Correctional Center in Bonne Terre, Missouri.
 The first execution at Bonne Terre was #63 Donald Jones.

+Until his death by natural causes on July 30, 2026, the longest-serving death row inmate was William Theodore Boliek Jr., who was convicted of the 1983 murder of Jody Harless.
+Boliek was originally scheduled to be executed in August 1997, but two days before his scheduled execution, Boliek was granted a stay of execution by Governor Mel Carnahan.
+However, Carnahan died in a plane crash in 2000 while the stay order remained effective.
+A court later ruled that only Carnahan could overturn the stay, effectively allowing Boliek to spend the remainder of his life in prison.